 1. BASIS OF PRESENTATION AND ACCOUNTING POLICIES

-The condensed consolidated financial information for the three and nine months ended September 30, 2019 and 2018 has been prepared by the Company and has not been audited by its independent registered certified public accounting firm.
+The condensed consolidated financial information for the three and six months ended June 30, 2020 and 2019 has been prepared by the Company and has not been audited by its independent registered certified public accounting firm.
 The condensed consolidated financial statements include the accounts of SEACOR Holdings Inc. and its consolidated subsidiaries.
-In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of September 30, 2019, its results of operations for the three and nine months ended September 30, 2019 and 2018, its comprehensive income for the three and nine months ended September 30, 2019 and 2018, its changes in equity for the three and nine months ended September 30, 2019 and 2018, and its cash flows for the nine months ended September 30, 2019 and 2018.
+In the opinion of management, all adjustments (consisting of normal recurring adjustments) have been made to fairly present the Company’s financial position as of June 30, 2020, its results of operations for the three and six months ended June 30, 2020 and 2019, its comprehensive income for the three and six months ended June 30, 2020 and 2019, its changes in equity for the three and six months ended June 30, 2020 and 2019, and its cash flows for the six months ended June 30, 2020 and 2019.
 Results of operations for the interim periods presented are not necessarily indicative of operating results for the full year or any future periods.

-The Company’s Other business segment includes CLEANCOR Energy Solutions LLC and its subsidiaries (collectively “Cleancor”), which primarily earns revenues from the sale of liquefied natural gas (see Note 13).
+The Company’s Other business segment includes Cleancor, which primarily earns revenues from the sale of liquefied natural gas (see Note 16).
 Under these arrangements, control of the goods are transferred to the customer and performance obligations are satisfied at a point in time, and therefore revenue is recognized upon delivery while any related costs are expensed as incurred.

-Contract liabilities from contracts with customers arise when the Company has received consideration prior to performance and are included in other current liabilities in the accompanying condensed consolidated balance sheets.
-The Company’s contract liability activity for the nine months ended September 30 was as follows (in thousands):
+Contract liabilities from contracts with customers arise when the Company has received consideration prior to performance and are included in other current liabilities in the accompanying consolidated balance sheets.
+The Company’s contract liability activity for the six months ended June 30 was as follows (in thousands):

 Property and Equipment.
 Equipment, stated at cost, is depreciated using the straight-line method over the estimated useful life of the asset to an estimated salvage value.
 With respect to each class of asset, the estimated useful life is based upon a newly built asset being placed into service and represents the time period beyond which it is typically not justifiable for the Company to continue to operate the asset in the same or similar manner.
 From time to time, the Company may acquire older assets that have already exceeded their useful life as set forth in the Company’s useful life policy, in which case the Company depreciates such assets based on its best estimate of remaining useful life, typically the next survey or certification date.